breez/breez-sdk-docs/src/guide/logging.md

 # Adding logging

-The Breez SDK implements detailed logging via a streaming interface so you can manage within your application.
-The log entries are split into several levels that you can filter and store how you want within your application, for example appending them to a log file.
+Breez SDK implements detailed logging via a streaming interface you can manage within your application.
+The log entries are split into several levels that you can filter and store as desired within your application, for example, by appending them to a log file.

 <custom-tabs category="lang">
 <div slot="title">Rust</div>